jonbarril/vgl/CONTRIBUTING.md

   .\gradlew.bat integrationTest

-- CI recommendation: run `focusedTest` first, then the full `test` suite, and run `integrationTest` on merge or nightly.
+-- CI recommendation: run the full `test` suite and run `integrationTest` on merge or nightly.
+Use `manualOutputTest` or the JavaExec helpers locally when you need to inspect help/status output.